 The AWRI Wine Microorganism Culture Collection (AWMCC) is a world-class repository of diverse, wine-relevant strains of yeast and bacteria that can be readily accessed by Australian wine producers and researchers.
 The collection contains more than >5,000 strains, a deletion library of ~5,000 strains, and thousands of additional strains isolated from bioprospecting projects that are not yet characterised.
 The AWMCC has been built over decades with input from Australian wineries, microbial strain development programs at the AWRI, and by sourcing reference strains from other culture collections.
-The AWMCC is a very valuable resource for Australian wine producers and is used by the AWRI to identify yeast and bacterial strains that have novel characteristics of importance to winemakers.
+It is a very valuable resource for Australian wine producers and is used by the AWRI to identify yeast and bacterial strains that have novel characteristics of importance to winemakers.

 The AWMCC is supported by Australian wine producers through funding by Wine Australia.
 For quality assurance, internationally recognised best practices following OECD guidelines are used by the AWMCC, thereby ensuring a high level of confidence in the services provided to the wine industry and researchers.

 Depositing yeast and bacterial strains into the AWMCC

 There are several advantages to depositing and storing yeast and bacterial strains in the AWMCC rather than storing them yourself.
 These include: reduced expenses, identification of strains, maintenance in appropriate storage conditions by expert microbiology staff and free access to your strains (up to two free retrievals per year for Grape Research Levy Payers).

 Many peer-reviewed scientific journals now require that all strains used in a published study be deposited in a recognised culture collection; the AWMCC fulfils this role.
 Please note that the AWMCC is not accredited for storage of microorganisms submitted in patent applications.

 Research organisations can deposit individual strains or their microbial collection into the AWMCC.